Michelle has been a full-time freelance writer and editor for fifteen years.

 Upon graduation, Michelle served as an appellate law clerk for two years for Justice Frank J. Montemuro, Jr. of the Superior Court of Pennsylvania.

 Michelle also holds bachelor’s degrees, with honors, in English and history with a minor in criminology from Duke University.
 While at Duke, Michelle completed over 250 hours of community service through the national community service fraternity, Alpha Phi Omega, and worked part-time in the school’s bookstore.

 For Michelle’s full resume, see her profile on LinkedIn.

-Her blog Bleeding Espresso was nominated for the 2009 Bloggies as Best European blog; since then, she has also started two other blogs about raising kids — the caprine kind at Goat Berries and the human kind at Baby Espresso.
+Her blog Bleeding Espresso was nominated for the 2009 Bloggies as Best European blog and, as noted above, was named the Best Living in Italy blog by Italy Magazine in 2016.
+She has maintained two other blogs about raising kids — the caprine kind at Goat Berries (now archived) and the human kind at Baby Espresso.

 Michelle also co-founded and co-hosted the former Eye on Italy podcast about current news and events happening in Italy.